tonioloewald/xinjs/README.md

 You'll need to install [bun](https://bun.sh/) and probably [nodejs](https://nodejs.org)).

-To work interactively on the demo code, use `bun dev`.
+To work interactively on the demo code, use `bun start`.

 To build you will need to `chmod +x build.command` before running `bun pack`.

+> `xinjs` is currently built using a bespoke script (`build.command`) rather than
+> `parceljs` which is used to build the demo site.
+This is becasue parceljs
+> produces markedly less efficient code.

 ## Credits